soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/manage-hold-notification.md

 # Manage communications

-After you have initiated your legal hold notification workflow, you can leverage  Advanced eDiscovery to track the status of your communications.
-The Communications Tab showcases all of the hold notifications within your Advanced eDiscovery case.
+After you have initiated your legal hold notification workflow, you can leverage  Advanced eDiscovery (Preview) to track the status of your communications.
+The Communications Tab showcases all of the hold notifications within your Advanced eDiscovery (Preview) case.
 Here, you can see details, such as the number of custodians that have been assigned or have acknowledged the notice.

 ## View communication Details